How to Treat Shock

 - Call or other emergency services.

 - If the person vomits, roll him or her to one side to let fluids drain from the mouth.
-If you think the person might have a neck or back injury, gently roll the person's head, neck, and shoulders together as a unit (logroll).
+If you think the person might have a neck or back injury, gently roll the person's head, neck, shoulders, and body together as a unit (logroll).

 - Stop any bleeding, and splint any broken bones.

 - Keep the person warm but not hot.
 Put a blanket under the person, and cover him or her with a sheet or blanket, depending on the weather.
 If the person is in a hot place, try to keep the person cool.